Thanks so much for submitting a report. It has been emailed to the Rum Captain and will be actioned shortly.

 Rich notes of cinnamon, cassis and cherries greet the taster in this magnificent tipple.
 It is higher proof so I highly recommend letting it breathe for at least 9 minutes (1 minute for every year in the cask is my go to ratio).
 Rum novices will probably be turned off by the initial harshness but after building your taste buds, this is truly something to cherish.

 This is a high end rum.
-To properly rate this rum you need experience, knowledge of rum tasting, developed taste buds and the ability to enjoy high proof spirits.
+To properly rate this rum you need experience (especially you should be able to enjoy heavy aromas like wood varnish), knowledge of rum tasting, developed taste buds and the ability to enjoy high proof spirits.
 Otherwise you are wasting your money and this lovely rum.

 I already had a bunch of MG rums.
 Let's see what Velier delivers and is it worth the extra money.
 Therefore I will compare it directly with MG XO triple cask.
 I know, it's David vs Goliath but lets see.
 Velier costs 80€ but MG is 7 years older.

-Velier: Gently nose, flowers, grains, caramel, orange and dry fruits.
-This is another kind of MG, great.
+Velier: Gently nose, flowers, grains, caramel, orange zests and dry fruits.
+This is another kind of MG, great, more heavy.
+I get also heavy notes of leather and wood varnish, lack.

 My mouth is full of mint and leather, some flowers are also still there.
 This is an exceptional rum.